Hanna Mina

-Hanna Mina (حنا مينة; 9 March 1924 – 21 August 2018) was a Syrian novelist, described in Literature from the "Axis of Evil" as the country's "most prominent".
+Hanna Mina (حنا مينة; 9 March 1924 – 21 August 2018) was a Syrian novelist, described in Literature from the "Axis of Evil" as the country's "most prominent" writer.

-His early novels belong to the movement of social realism, and focus on class conflict; his later works contain "a more symbolic analysis of class differences".
+His early novels belong to the movement of social realism in the literature of Syria, and focus on class conflict; his later works contain "a more symbolic analysis of class differences".
 His writing on the suffering of ordinary people was partly inspired by his own experiences, alternately working as a stevedore, barber and journalist; his autobiographical short story, "On the Sacks", was published in 1976.

-Several of his works are set during the period of the French Mandate of Syria, or in the period immediately following independence.
+Several of his works written in Arabic are set during the period of the French Mandate of Syria, or in the period immediately following independence.
 Mina has authored about 40 novels, varying in imaginary value and narrative significance.
-But his achievement lies in the foundation he laid for this literary structure.
+But his achievement lies in the foundation he laid for this literary genre.
 For his collective works and novels, Mina was awarded the Arab Writer's Prize in 2005.

 Early life

-Born to a Christian Arab family in Latakia in 1924, Hanna Mina spent his childhood in one of the villages near Iskenderun, but following the entrance of the Turkish forces to the district (Hatay State), he moved back to Latakia with his family.
+Born to a Christian Arab family in Latakia in 1924, Hanna Mina spent his childhood in one of the villages near Iskenderun.
+Following the occupation of Turkish forces in the district (Hatay State), he moved back to Latakia with his family.
 Although with only an elementary school certificate, Mina used to write letters and petitions to the government on behalf of illiterates, and distributed the Communist Sawt al-Shaab (Voice of the People) newspaper alongside working as a barber.